andreamerello/icub-firmware/emBODY/eBcode/arch-arm/libs/lowlevel/stm32hal/cubemx/pmc-encoder-piezo-test/Drivers/piezo/README.md

 - it automatically checks for the correct data formation in the DMA buffers (i.e. DACs are addressed correctly, LDAC command is present in right places); in case of errors, prints are spit out.

-- it generates csv files from the DMA data, that can be visually analyzed.
-From within the "test_gz" directory, the scirpt [plot.sh](./plot.sh) can be invoked.
+- it generates CVS files from the DMA data, that can be visually analyzed.
+From within the "test_gz" directory, the script [plot.sh](./plot.sh) can be invoked.

 configuration #defines
 ----------------------

 There are some compile time defines.
 Some of them are probably part of magic recipes that no one really want to change.
 Some are just straightforward constants that have not to be changed.
 Few could be tweaked by the user.

-`#define QUADSAMPLES_BUFFER_LENGHT   (256)`
+`#define QUADSAMPLES_BUFFER_LENGTH   (256)`
 The higher the value, the fewer the interrupts, the less critical the timing, the higher the latency to respond to user commands (i.e. velocity changes).

 `#define PIEZO_RAMP_SAMPLES 10`
 Number of points the driver will insert when ramping currents up/down.
-This should be choosen so that a transition from *BRAKE* to *FREEWHEEL* does not cause a spurious overcurrent fault.
+This should be chosen so that a transition from *BRAKE* to *FREEWHEEL* does not cause a spurious overcurrent fault.
 It depends by the motor model (i.e. parastic capacitance); choose the greatest of the three.

 APIs
 ----

 `void piezoInit(piezoMotorCfg_t *cfgM1, piezoMotorCfg_t *cfgM2, piezoMotorCfg_t *cfgM3)`:

 Initialize the piezo driver.
 The three parameters contains configuration for each motors.
-Currenty the basically just serves for specifying the piezo table to be used.
+Currently the basically just serves for specifying the piezo table to be used.

 `HAL_StatusTypeDef piezoSetStepFrequency(piezoMotor_t motor, int32_t freq)`